 |Immunity disorders-AIDS, hepatitis, and allergic reactions|

-The exam authority will release the KLEEE exam pattern in the official notification.
-Candidates preparing for the exam must check the KLEEE exam pattern for their preparations.
-The exam pattern of KLEEE comprises number of questions, subjects asked, marking scheme and mode of examination.
-Applicants will be able to attend the KLEEE 2022 exam in both online and offline mode.
-All questions will be asked in multiple choice types.
-Applicants will get one mark for each correct answer.
-Applicants can refer to the table below about KLEEE 2022 exam pattern.
+Students will be able to find the KLEEE 2024 exam pattern on the official website.
+The exam pattern of KLU entrance exam will include details on number of questions, subjects asked, marking scheme and mode of examination.
+Applicants will be able to attend the KLEEE 2024 exam in both online and offline mode.
+All questions in KL University exam will be asked in multiple choice types.
+Applicants will get one mark for each correct answer in KL exam.

 Mode of Paper